jwplayer/jwplayer-react-native/docs/METADATA-EVENTS.md

 ### `unknown`

-Emitted only by Android when the SDK reports an in-playlist metadata cue it does not classify. `metadata.content` holds the raw tag text when available.
+Reserved for Android.
+It is the fallback for in-playlist cue types a future Android SDK may report that this wrapper does not classify yet; with the currently pinned SDK every cue type maps to one of the types above, so it does not fire. `metadata.content` holds the raw tag text when available.

 ---